No. 1 Vols beat West Virginia 83-66 for 14th straight win

 Esa Ahmad scored 16 points and Derek Culver had 15 for West Virginia (9-11), which lost for the seventh time in its last eight games.

-In its first game since earning the No. 1 ranking, Tennessee had to rally in the final minutes of regulation to win 88-83 at Vanderbilt in overtime.
-This one wasn’t quite as suspenseful, though West Virginia’s uncharacteristically effective outside shooting gave the Mountaineers an early 12-point lead.

-West Virginia entered the day shooting just 31.9 percent from 3-point range, but the Mountaineers made five of their first seven attempts from beyond the arc to grab a 19-7 advantage.
+The Mountaineers began the day shooting just 31.9 percent from 3-point range, but they made five of their first seven attempts from beyond the arc to grab a 19-7 advantage.

 After taking that 19-7 lead with 11:05 left in the half, West Virginia scored just two more points before halftime.
 The Mountaineers missed 13 straight shots at one point.